 In the 1820s, sailors discovered what they believed were diamonds in the rocks on the volcano’s slopes.
-Although the sailor's diamonds turned out to be clear calcite crystals, the name Diamond Head has been associated with the crater ever since.
+Although the sailors’ diamonds turned out to be clear calcite crystals, the name Diamond Head has been associated with the crater ever since.

 Captain James King, minister of the Interior for the Republic of Hawai`i, had been petitioning the Hawaiian legislature for a light on Diamond Head for several years, and according to the following account from the December 4, 1897 edition of the Pacific Commercial Advertiser steps were finally being taken to rectify the situation.

 Captain King was determined to have a light on Diamond Head.
 He became weary of hearing the pros and cons of the case, and after a few trips to the vicinity with Mr. Rowell, the Superintendent of Public Works, drove a stake for the site of the beacon. ...
-There was ordered at once the material for the illumination and for the towers.
+There was ordered at once the material for the illumination and for the tower.
 The iron for the structure has arrived and as soon as some road is made to the slope point, work on the structure will begin.
 This metal tower will be forty feet high and when the light is capped upon it, the rays will be sent out from an elevation of 160 feet above the sea. …Electricity will be used and it is figured that Charles Peterson, the Diamond Head lookout, will be able to take care of the light as well as to continue his present excellent work.

-During an inspection of the lighthouse in 1916, it was noted that growing cracks in the structure were compromising the tower’s integrity.
-In 1917, funds were allocated for constructing a fifty-five-foot tower of reinforced concrete on the original foundation.
+During an inspection of the lighthouse in 1916, it was noted that growing cracks in the structure were compromising the tower’s integrity, and the following year, funds were allocated for constructing a fifty-five-foot tower of reinforced concrete on the original foundation.

 The first keeper’s dwelling at the station was built several yards west of the tower in 1921, three years after the new lighthouse was activated.
-A keeper occupied the dwelling for just three years, as the station was automated in 1924.
-Subsequently, the dwelling became home to Frederick Edgecomb, superintendent of the Nineteenth Lighthouse District.
-He lived at the lighthouse until 1939, when the Coast Guard assumed control of all lighthouses.
+A keeper occupied the dwelling for just three years, as the station was automated in 1924, after the light source had been converted three years earlier from incandescent oil vapor to electricity.

 During World War II, a Coast Guard radio station was housed in the keeper’s dwelling, and a small structure was built on the seaward side of the tower.
 Following the war, the dwelling was remodeled and has since been home to the Commanders of the Fourteenth Coast Guard District.
 Rear Admiral Benjamin Engel moved into the dwelling in 1967 with his wife Ruth.
 The first view of her new home left Mrs. Engel speechless, as she had never lived in such a beautiful location nor had a lighthouse in her yard.